Updated on 2025-08-25 GMT+08:00

 Adding Credentials

-1. Use the registered username and password to log in to the MgC Agent console.
+1. Sign in to the MgC Agent console.

 Figure 1 Adding a credential

-4. Select a resource type and authentication method as prompted.
-Specify a credential name, enter your credentials, and click Confirm.
+4. Select a resource type and authentication method, specify a credential name, and enter your credentials.

 Importing Credentials